Bodenmais

-The tourist attractions at the Silberberg mountain include cross-country skiing tracks as well as an alpine skiing hill (about 1050 m above sea level) in winter, doubling in summer as a 600 m long alpine slide.
+The tourist attractions at the Silberberg mountain, with its former silver mine, include cross-country skiing tracks as well as an alpine skiing hill (about 1050 m above sea level) in winter, doubling in summer as a 600 m long alpine slide.
 There is also a mining museum, reminding of ages of ferro-oxide mining and vitriol production.
 Some shafts are still accessible.

 The village itself is known for its glass shops, the most notable being Joska Glasparadies (Joska glass paradise).

+Name

+There is a reference in 1301 which called it Pabenmaizz.
+Loosely translated it means the wood was chopped under the lead of Popo, or Bobo, who possible came around 800 from the slavic Part of Europe.